-- A. All grease interceptors shall be installed by properly licensed plumbing contractors approved by the City. - B. FSEs shall contact the City Plumbing Inspection section and Pretreatment Supervisor for onsite inspection and final approval of the grease interceptor. - C. The completed grease interceptor installation shall be inspected and approved by the before a Certificate of Occupancy is granted. - D. Failure of the FSE to contact the City Plumbing Inspection section and Pretreatment Supervisor to conduct the inspection of the new grease interceptor shall result in escalation of enforcement action. - 3.02 Grease Interceptor Cleaning/Maintenance Requirements - A. Upon arrival of ISS personnel, it is the FSE owner's responsibility to provide personnel to access and open the grease interceptor for inspection and to close it upon completion of the inspection.
+- A. All grease interceptors shall be installed by properly licensed plumbing contractors by the City. - B. FSEs shall contact the City Plumbing Inspection section for onsite inspection and final approval of the grease interceptor. - C. The completed grease interceptor installation shall be inspected and approved by the before a Certificate of Occupancy is granted - D. Failure of the FSE to contact the City Plumbing Inspection section to conduct the inspection of the new grease interceptor shall result in escalation of enforcement action. - 3.02 Grease Interceptor Cleaning/Maintenance Requirements - A. Upon arrival of an ISS Inspector, it is the FSE owner's responsibility to provide personnel to access and open the grease interceptor for inspection and to close it upon completion of the inspection.
 Failure to open the grease interceptor for inspection results in an unsatisfactory inspection rating.